tboy1337/Install-Uninstall-GIT-Linux/README.md

 - These scripts require sudo; use with caution.

 ## 📄 License
-This project is licensed under the terms of the LICENSE.txt file included in the repository.
-See [LICENSE.txt](LICENSE.txt) for details.
+This project is licensed under the terms of the LICENSE.md file included in the repository.
+See [LICENSE.md](LICENSE.md) for details.

 ## 🤝 Contributing
 Feel free to fork, submit issues, or pull requests!
 Let's make Git management even easier.